Introduction to Importing Data in Python

 - Parse the first sheet by index.
 In doing so, skip the first row of data and name the columns

-parameter, skip the first row and rename the column'Country'
+usecolsparameter, skip the first row and rename the column'Country'.
+The argument passed tousecolsalso needs to be of typelist.

 # Parse the first sheet and rename the columns: df1 df1 = xls.parse(0, skiprows=[0], names=['Country', 'AAM due to War (2002)']) # Print the head of the DataFrame df1 print(df1.head()) # Parse the first column of the second sheet and rename the column: df2 df2 = xls.parse(1, usecols=[0], skiprows=[0], names=['Country']) # Print the head of the DataFrame df2 print(df2.head())